 The AIW framework drives our collaborations with teacher teams and administrators.
 The framework consists of three criteria that are essential to high quality learning experiences for students: construction of knowledge, disciplined inquiry and value beyond school.
-An AIW team analyzes examples of teacher tasks student performance and instruction through the lens of these three criteria.
+A school-based AIW team analyzes examples of teacher tasks, student performance, and instruction through the lens of these three criteria.

 The distinctive criteria for Authentic Intellectual Work are construction of knowledge through the use of disciplined inquiry to produce discourse, products, or performances that have value beyond school.

 Skilled adults in diverse occupations and participating in civic life face the challenge of applying basic skills and knowledge to complex problems they have not previously faced.
 To reach adequate solutions to new problems, the competent adult has to construct knowledge, because these problems cannot be solved by routine use of information or skills previously learned.More

 Such construction of knowledge involves organizing, interpreting, evaluating, or synthesizing prior knowledge to solve unique or novel problems.
 Teachers often think of these operations as higher order thinking skills.
 We contend, however, that successful construction of knowledge is best learned through a variety of experiences that call for this kind of cognitive work, not by explicitly teaching a set of discrete thinking skills, divorced from the problems’ contexts.